 - To Major General Jesse Reno Monument return (~36 miles)

-- Every street in Harpers Ferry walk
+- Every trail in Harpers Ferry walk

 Single-day bike adventures

-- Return trip to Shepherdstown (30 miles) β [LINK]
+- Return trip to Shepherdstown (30 miles) ✅ [LINK]

-- Return trip to DC (120 miles)
+- Return trip to DC (140 miles) ✅ [LINK]

-Single-day SUP adventures
+Single-day paddling adventures

 There are lots of accessible rivers here, both flat and whitewater, that naturally link features.
 My preferred water craft is a SUP.

-- SUP tours on the Potomac river β [link]
+- SUP tours on the Potomac river ✅ [link]

-- SUP tours on the Shenandoah river
+- SUP tours on the Shenandoah river ✅

 Single-day multi-sport adventures

-The goal in 2023 is to combine disciplines into multi-sport adventures.
+The goal in is to combine disciplines into multi-sport adventures.
 Mostly these will be multi-day adventures, but there are a few that work as long day outings:

 - Bike to Shepherdstown, SUP return to home (20 miles bike + 20 miles river)

-Multi-day adventures
+Multi-day adventures close to home

 Style: Go as light as possible and be as self-sufficient as possible.
 Take either a lightweight tent or hammock.

-- Hike & SUP: hike south on A.T., SUP home on Shenandoah (2+ days)
+- Hike & packraft: hike south on A.T. to Route 7, packraft home on Shenandoah (2+ days)

-- Hike Ashby Gap to home (40 miles, 3 days) β [LINK]
+- Hike Ashby Gap to home (40 miles, 3 days) ✅ [LINK]

-- Hike home to Front Royal (60 miles, 4 days)
+- Hike home to Front Royal (70 miles, 5 days) ✅ [LINK]

-- Hike home to S end of Shenandoah (150 miles, 10 days)
+- Hike home to S end of Shenandoah (150 miles, 10 days) (possible packraft home)

-- Bike & SUP the C&O and GAP trails (~330 miles, yo-yo 700 miles)
+- Hike (or Bike) & packraft (or SUP) the C&O and GAP trails (~330 miles, yo-yo 700 miles)

 Truly, there’s enough adventure in my local area to occupy a lifetime!